shellqiqi/nju-network-labs/content/ch03/subch01/handle-arp-request.md

    mininet> xterm client
    ```

-3. Start up wireshark on the client.
+3. Start up Wireshark on the client.
 From the xterm running on the client, type:

    ```
    client# wireshark -k &